arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-5.md

-# Chapter 5: The Other Side of the Service (Consuming, Not Just Providing)
+# Chapter 5: The Other Side of the Service

+---

 The Question That Changed the Perspective
 Emma leaned against Alex’s desk, sipping her coffee.